luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Mutally exclusive exons = include one or the other exon Concatenate = link exons into a chain to form mRNA

-Alternative splicing is used normally to produce different proteins e.g. the same gene produces
+Alternative splicing is used normally to enable a gene to produce different proteins which maybe tissue specific.
+However aberrant splicing can cuase disease by inappropriate exon skipping (e.g. BRCA1 exon 18 in cancer) and intron retention.

+Wh

 # Tool Methods
 1. Spliced alignment of reads against a reference genome for alternative splicing analysis e.g. VAST-TOOLS.